BDC Hamburger Icon

 How do upselling and cross-selling work?

-Though the two are different, upselling and cross-selling benefit customers and businesses alike.
-They both encourage customers to purchase additional items or services, increasing your revenue and providing greater value to the customers.
-Combining the two informs customers of options, packages and products they may be unaware of or didn’t think were necessary at the time.
+Though the two are different, upselling and cross-selling benefit both customers and businesses.
+Both strategies encourage customers to spend more money, thereby increasing your revenue and providing greater value to customers.
+Combining the two strategies informs customers of options, packages and products they may be unaware of or didn’t think were necessary at the time.

-An example might be a customer looking to purchase a new oven.
-To upsell, the salesperson may suggest an oven with upgraded features, like infrared technology for near-instant heating.
+For example, think about a customer who’s looking to purchase a new oven.
+To upsell, the salesperson might suggest an oven with upgraded features, like infrared technology for near-instant heating.
 To cross-sell, they could recommend the customer also purchase the matching microwave that fits above the oven.

-As this example shows, these selling styles can complement one another.
+As this example shows, these selling styles can complement each other.
 But for either technique to work, it is crucial to know your customers and understand their desires and needs so you can make appropriate recommendations that don’t come off as a money grab.

 Bottom LineBottom line

-Your goal should be to respond to customers’ needs with products and services that can meet or exceed them.
+Your goal should be to respond to customers’ needs with complementary or superior products and services.

 1. Offer free shipping.

 Customers are more likely to buy from a company that offers free shipping.
-For online retailers, shipping can be included in the total product price to give the appearance that shipping is free, or you may choose to set a minimum purchase total that rewards customers with free shipping.
+Online retailers can include shipping in the total product price to give the appearance that shipping is free, or they can choose to set a minimum purchase total that rewards customers with free shipping.
 Another way to offer free shipping is by encouraging customers to purchase subscriptions or join a loyalty program.

 2. Send follow-up emails.